Mind Over Maddie

-Mind Over Maddie is an Australian family television series that airs on Disney Channel Australia.
+Mind Over Maddie is an Australian family television series that aired on Disney Channel Australia.
 The show first aired on 25 February 2013 and stars Jessica Nash as the titular Maddie.
 As of March 2013, eleven 8 minute episodes have aired.
 The show was nominated for a 2013 Astra Award for Most Outstanding Children’s Program or Event.

 Synopsis

 Maddie (Jessica Nash) is an average 14-year-old girl trying to deal with her surroundings.
 Each day she faces different obstacles and all of her decisions are ultimately made by one of her three personality types: Optimism (Jordana Beatty), Ambition (Ellie Gall), or Doubt (Miles Gibson).